Samsung/tizen-docs/docs/platform/release-notes/tizen-5-5-m1.md

 - PulseAudio
   - Support for triggering audio ducking effect by recording stream has been added.
   - Support for applying volume type to loopback stream has been added.
-  - Support for getting the PID of the latest stream has been added.
+  - Support for getting the pid of the latest stream has been added.
   - Support for individual volume has been added.
 - Audio HAL
   - API to set volume ratio to control H/W volume according to each stream type has been added.